 C5.
 Distribution of high school units required and/or recommended.
-Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
-If you use a different system for calculating units, please convert.
+Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its

 Units Units

 Required Recommended

 Total academic units N/A

 English 4

 Mathematics 4

 Science 3

 Of these, units that must be 2

-lab 2
+lab

 Foreign language 4

 Social studies 4

 History 4

 Academic electives

-Other (specify)
+Computer Science N/A

+Visual/Performing Arts N/A